how does the world breathe now?

 The project how does the world breathe now? is an acknowledgement of the artist’s role in society and as a reflection of his/her time as well as an acknowledgment of the fact that we are not islands.
 We learn from others and teach others.
 We exist because others exist – both the living and the non-living.
 This project is thus an effort to acknowledge a genealogy of artistic practices that engage with the social, the political, the bigger and smaller obstacles and beauties in the quotidian.
 However, above all, the project is an acknowledgement of artistic practices that dig deeper beneath and beyond the visible reality.

-It is to this end that the project how does the world breathe now? invites artists, curators, and thinkers of all walks of life to propose an outstanding film that aptly captures the Zeitgeist of its époque – and to present it for discussion with the public.
+It is to this end that the project how does the world breathe now? invited artists, curators, and thinkers of all walks of life to propose an outstanding film that aptly captures the Zeitgeist of its époque – and to present it for discussion with the public.

 Concept: Bonaventure Soh Bejeng Ndikung